Tommy Docherty Profile & Manchester United Managerial Record | Rebuilding Years, FA Cup Glory & Tactical Revolution

 Personal Life and Death

-Tommy Docherty passed away on December 31, 2020, at the age of 92.
-He remained a beloved figure in football circles, with tributes pouring in from fans, players, and managers who respected his contributions to the game.
+Tommy Docherty passed away on 31 December 2020, at the age of 92.
+He remained a memorable figure in football circles, with tributes from fans, players and managers who respected his contribution to the game.

 Summary

 Tommy Docherty was a charismatic and influential football manager best known for his time at Manchester United in the 1970s.
-His tenure saw the club relegated to the Second Division, but he rebuilt the team, leading them back to the top flight and guiding them to an iconic FA Cup victory in 1977.
-Known for his attacking style of football and his bold personality, Docherty’s legacy in football is remembered with warmth, humor, and admiration.
+His tenure saw the club relegated to the Second Division, but he rebuilt the team, led them back to the top flight and guided them to an iconic FA Cup victory in 1977.
+Known for attacking football and a bold personality, Docherty’s legacy remains a colourful and important chapter in Manchester United history.

 OVERALL RECORD